-Students who are citizens of Japan, Malaysia, New Zealand or Singapore do not require a visa to enter Switzerland.
+Students who are citizens of Japan, Malaysia, New Zealand, Singapore or the United Kingdom do not require a visa to enter Switzerland.
 However, they are required to apply for a document that assures them of a residence permit (“Zusicherung zur Aufenthaltsbewilligung”).
 The documents to be submitted are the same as those required for a visa (see Guidelines for Students with Visa Requirements).
 All documents should be sent directly to the migrations office: Migration Office, Berninastrasse 45, POB, 8090 Zurich.

 3. Non-EU/EFTA Countries

 Students from a non EU/EFTA country must have a national “D” visa to enter Switzerland, which can be applied for at the relevant Swiss embassy or consulate general.

 Please submit your visa application with all necessary documents at least three months before you plan to enter Switzerland.

 Please Note: If you are a citizen of a non-EU/EFTA country, you still need a visa – even if you lived in a EU/EFTA country before starting your studies at UZH.
 A residence permit from a EU/EFTA country does not entitle you to a residence permit in Switzerland.

 Further information and a list of the documents to be submitted can be found in our Guidelines for Students with Visa Requirements.

 4. Information for Doctoral Candidates who are Citizens of a Non-EU/EFTA Country

 Doctoral candidates who are employed at UZH usually do not have to submit their visa application themselves.
 Their institute/department at UZH will file for both the visa and the work permit.
 Please ask your institute at UZH regarding the corresponding procedure.